fernando-aramis-99/Pacman/README.md

-# web-projects-training
+# Pacman Game
-Web projects to train and learn about front end development in javascript, react, and node.js
+Developed to train and learn javascript.